||ILYA SOMIN is Professor of Law

 Committee confirmation hearings for Supreme Court Justice Sonia Sotomayor.
 Somin

 writes regularly for the popular Volokh

-During the Fall 2008 semester, he served as visiting professor of law at the University of Pennsylvania Law School.
-Somin has also been a visiting professor at the University of Hamburg, Germany, and the University of Torcuato Di Tella in Buenos Aires, Argentina.
-Before joining the faculty at George Mason, he was the John M. Olin Fellow in Law at Northwestern University Law School in 2002-2003.
+In 2008, Somin served a visiting professor at the University of Pennsylvania Law School.
+He has also been a visiting professor at the University of Hamburg, Germany, the University of Torcuato Di Tella in Buenos Aires, Argentina, and Zhengzhou University in China.
+Before joining the faculty at George Mason, Somin was the John M. Olin Fellow in Law at Northwestern University Law School in 2002-2003.
 In 2001-2002, he clerked for the Hon.
 Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit.
 Professor Somin earned his B.A., Summa Cum Laude, at Amherst College, M.A. in Political Science from Harvard University, and J.D. from Yale Law School.